LGBTQ rights in South Africa: Transgender rights

 The Alteration of Sex Description and Sex Status Act allows people to apply to have their sex status altered in the population registry, and consequently to receive identity documents and passports indicating their gender identity.
 The law requires the person to have undergone medical or surgical treatment, such as hormone replacement therapy (sex reassignment surgery is not required).

 People can begin hormone replacement therapy when they turn 16 and can get surgeries when they turn 18, however, teenagers younger than 18 can receive surgeries with parental consent.
 Hormone treatment is available in both public and private healthcare sectors in South Africa.
 Patients who can afford to can access private care, which is mostly based in urban areas.

 Transgender people from rural areas or provinces where gender-affirming care has little to no availability must travel long distances to major cities to access these services.
 In private sectors, gender-affirming healthcare costs hundreds of thousands of rands, while in the public system there are long waiting lists.

-In October 2021, the Southern Africa HIV Clinicians Society published a much needed gender-affirming healthcare guideline for South Africa.
+In October 2021, the Southern Africa HIV Clinicians Society published a gender-affirming healthcare guideline for South Africa.
 This was to address the significant gaps in knowledge and skills of healthcare providers.

 A number of Labour Court rulings have found against employers that mistreated employees who underwent gender transition.